Welcome to Queen Elizabeth National Park Uganda

 Cultural visits in Queen Elizabeth: These can be carried out at leopard village and Kikorongo women community center, Nyanz’ibiri cave community, Agro-tour walk and Katwe Tourism Information Center.
 These visits offer a tourist with chance to be entertained or even take part in the cultural dances and drama from the Bakonzo people and this will leave you totally refreshed.
 Read More Here..

 Birding in Queen Elizabeth Park: Besides rewarding game viewing, the open savannah of Kasenyi offers impressive birding encounters for birders on birding safaris and tours in Uganda.
-Bird species that can be encountered in Kasenyi include; Palm-nut Vulture, Hooded Vulture, African White-backed Vulture, Ruppell’s Griffon Vulture, Lappet-faced Vulture, Brown Snake Eagle, Wahlberg’s Eagle, Bateleur, Long-created Eagle, Grey Kestrel.
+Bird species that can be encountered in Kasenyi include; Palm-nut Vulture, Hooded Vulture, African White-backed Vulture, Ruppell’s Griffon Vulture, Lappet-faced Vulture, Brown Snake Eagle, Wahlberg’s Eagle, Bateleur, Long-crested Eagle, Grey Kestrel.
 Read More Here..

-Queen Elizabeth park offers accommodation to all classes of tourists that suites their budget sizes and also tries to imprint their visit to this wilderness in their memories for a life time from luxury budget to mid-range budget and finally low budget.
+Queen Elizabeth park offers accommodation to all classes of tourists that suites their budget sizes and also tries to imprint their visit to this wilderness in their memories for a lifetime from luxury budget to mid-range budget and finally low budget.
 Read More Here….

-Accessing queen Elizabeth national park.
+Accessing Queen Elizabeth national park.

 This park can be accessed by both road and Air transport